 Check for a Software Update

-Like computers, phones, tablets, and some other electronic devices, Samsung TVs have software that needs updating every so often to fix bugs.
-Sometimes you need to force your TV to update manually to ensure that you have the latest software version.
+Samsung TVs have software that needs updating every so often to fix bugs.
+Sometimes you must force your TV to update manually to ensure you have the latest software version.

 To check for new software updates, press the home button on your remote to bring up the Smart Hub.
 Select the Settings option from the menu.